h3abionet/h3ameta/viraldetect/long-reads/README.md

 ## Running in a non container environment

-* Minimap2 and kraken2 needs to be on your path
+* Minimap2, kraken2 and krona needs to be on your path
 * You would need to have the following Python 3.6 libraries avaiable, `pysam` and `kraken-biom`.
 Easiest install them in a Conda environment.

 ## To do